Understanding Microsoft Active Directory for IAM

 1. OpenLDAP.
 OpenLDAP is an open-source directory service for managing user accounts and access permissions.
 It is free to use and can be customized to suit specific needs.

 2. Novell eDirectory.
-Novell eDirectory is a directory service developed by Novell that provides similar functionality to AD.
-It supports multiple platforms, including Windows, Linux and UNIX.
+Novell eDirectory is a directory service developed by Novell that provides similar functionality to AD and supports multiple platforms, including Windows, Linux, and UNIX.

 3. Oracle Directory Server.
 Oracle Directory Server is a directory service developed by Oracle that provides centralized management of user accounts and access permissions.
 It can be integrated with other Oracle products, such as Oracle Identity Management.